browserext/browserext.github.io/charter/index.md

 ## Decision Policy

-This group will seek to make decisions when there is consensus.
-The Browser Extension Community Group favor proposals that create the weakest objections.
+This group will seek to make decisions when there is consensus, and favors proposals that create the weakest objections.
 This is preferred over proposals that are supported by a large majority but that cause strong objections from a few people.